 George's son Craig Hatley has given Shayne permission to use George's likeness for the sculpture and approved the model, providing many photos of George in his youth.

 Shayne started this project in 2020 but the monumental Bengal tiger sculpture forced this one to the back burner.
-He finished it in wax this spring.
+He finished the original wax sculpture spring of 2024.

 Copyright © 2024 Shayne Watkins Art - All Rights Reserved.